-A Student Representative of a class or activity or the Advisor must schedule the dance with the Principal at least two weeks in advance.
+A Student Representative of a class or activity or the Advisor must schedule the dance with the school Administration or designee at least two weeks in advance.
 Dances may not be planned for a night when school will be held the next day.
 Dances will end no later than 11:30 pm in order to adhere to the midnight city curfew.
 Students must dress according to school dress code expectations.
-Dances are for Dodgeville High School students in grades 9-12 unless permission has been granted in advance by the Principal.
+Dances are for Dodgeville High School students in grades 9-12 unless permission has been granted in advance by the school Administration or designee.
 However, students who wish to bring a guest other than from Dodgeville High School must obtain permission from School Officials prior to the start of the dance.
 The guest must be in grade 9 or above and under 21.